sailpoint-oss/developer.sailpoint.com/products/idn/tools/cli/index.md

 - Golang version 1.18 or above.
 You can download it [here](https://go.dev/dl/).
 You can run `go version` to check your version.

-## Installation
+## Get the CLI

-There are two ways to install the SailPoint CLI: you can use a package manager for the OS of your choice, or you can manually install it.
+To install the SailPoint CLI: use a package manager for the OS of your choice.
 Prebuilt binaries for OS X, Windows, and Linux are provided in [Releases](https://github.com/sailpoint-oss/sailpoint-cli/releases).

 ### Homebrew